List of Suits characters: Katrina Bennett

-Katrina Bennett, played by Amanda Schull, is a fifth-year associate attorney recently hired at Pearson Hardman.
+Katrina Amanda Bennett, played by Amanda Schull, is a fifth-year associate attorney recently hired at Pearson Hardman.
 She first appears in the season two episode "Blind-Sided" as an assistant district attorney in the Manhattan DA's office, assigned to prosecute a hit-and-run accident case involving the son of a longtime client of Harvey's.
 She offers Mike a deal on the case in exchange for Mike putting in a good word for her with Harvey, indicating her desire to leave the DA's office and enter private practice.
 She was soon after hired by Harvey, but solely to protect Mike from being investigated after he broke privilege during the case's proceedings.
-Once hired, she constantly uses her "fifth" year status to intimidate everyone beneath her at the firm; she browbeats both Rachel and Mike into following her orders as if they were her subordinates under her purview (she might outrank them in terms of seniority, but they don't report to her and aren't required to follow her instructions).
+Once hired, she constantly uses her "fifth" year status to intimidate everyone beneath her at the firm; she browbeats both Rachel and Mike into following her orders as if they were her subordinates under her purview (she might outrank them in terms of seniority, but they do not report to her and are not required to follow her instructions).
 In the episode "Unfinished Business", she desires to be involved in a case that Harvey and Mike are working on, so she sneaks into Harvey's office while Harvey is gone and Donna is away from her desk and places a file with important (though unsolicited) research on Harvey's desk.
 When confronted by Mike in Harvey's office, she refuses to back off, only doing so after being sternly reprimanded by Donna in support of Mike.
 She later attempts to make amends with Mike, but he rebuffs her.
 Suspicious of her motives, Mike points out her mistreatment of everyone below her level at the firm since her arrival.
 In response, she deliberately humiliates Mike to the whole firm by creating a prank cartoon with Mike's face attached to a baby in a stroller with a pacifier, then displays it on all the computer monitors in the entire firm by hacking the firm's server.
 When confronted by Harvey, she claims to be resentful of the fact that he hired her to solve a crucial problem, but since then he completely ignores her, not giving her any cases or instructions.
 She resents that Harvey uses only Mike on most cases, insisting that he should be also working with her.